Mandarsir24/ATLIQ-Hardware-Sales-insights-/README.md

 Dahboard uncovering sales order insights with latest data available Sales team able to take better decisions and prove 10% cost saving of total spend.
 Sales analysis stop data gathering manually in order to save 20% business time and reinvest it value added activity.

+##### **Data Analysis using SQL**
+SQL database dump is in db_dump.sql file above.
+Download db_dump.sql file to your local computer Now,
+Importing Data to MySQL workbench
+After importing data , we go through with some queries to cleaning up of data.